lgw2/lgw2.github.io/_teaching/csci112-summer-2021/syllabus.md

 backgrounds, if you are able to complete the classwork on your own, you are not required to come to the course meeting.
 However, you are welcome to come to help your fellow students and learn from the group.
-There are a lot of different ways to use Linux, `vim`, `git`, and to program in C, and so you might learn a better way by seeing how someone else does it.
+There are a lot of different ways to use Linux, `vim`, `git`, and to program in C, so you might learn a better way by seeing how someone else does it.

 ## Course resources